 The first section is ‘Main settings.’
 Tick the box to activate the plugin.

 Next, select the original language of your blog content.
 Then, choose the languages you want to be activated.

-On the top-right, you have a plugin preview.
+On the top, there is a preview.

 If you don’t want to have a floating widget, untick the ‘Check to allow’ box.

-Next, display Google translate on your WordPress website.
+The next step, display Google translate on your WordPress website.

-From the available widgets, search for ‘Google language translator’ and drag it to the sidebar.
+Search for ‘Google language translator’ and drag it to the sidebar.

 Once in the sidebar, give the widget a title.

 Finally, select ‘Save’ to add Google translate to your website.

 Now the widget is live on your site.